prajwalp10699/prajwalp10699/README.md

 - 👋 Hi, I’m @prajwal
 - 👀 I’m interested in Full Stack web development
-- 🌱 I’m currently learning front end development
+- 🌱 I’m currently learning and working on Front End development.
--

 <!---
 prajwalp10699/prajwalp10699 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.